iblech/lets-play-agda/Padova2025/VerifiedAlgorithms/Binary.lagda.md

 open import Padova2025.ProvingBasics.Equality.Reasoning.Core
 ```

-A binary representation is just a list of zeros and ones (with trailing zeros) allowed:
+A binary representation is just a list of zeros and ones (with leading zeros allowed):

 ```
 BitString : Set